chess-ca/cfc-www-2020/content/organizers/rating-fees/_index.en.md

 ## FIDE Rating Fees

 Notification and Reporting
-* The organizer must notify the CFC Office _before the tournament_ that the event will be FIDE rated.
+* _Before the tournament_, the organizer must notify the CFC Office that the event should be FIDE rated.
 * The organizer must report the tournament results quickly.
 * Failure to do so will result in an additional fee of $100.